Grocery Store Produce Department Design

 3. Tell the story.
 Literally!

 What’s unique and special about the purveyor?
 Try a restaurant-style chalkboard featuring the day’s star produce.
 Which stone fruit is juicy and ripe today?
 Showcase it to let shoppers know.
-(Someone looking for fruit to eat in the next day or two will be grateful.)
-How should customers store specific fruits and veggies for maximum freshness?
-Most consumers don’t know.
-Offer tips to enhance their produce shopping, storage, and consumption experience.
+Someone looking for fruit to eat in the next day or two will be grateful.

 At Elroy’s Fine Foods in Monterey, California, produce buyer Jamie Collins is a local farmer herself; there’s an oversized, hand-drawn portrait of her on the wall.
-Collins has innovated an exclusive distribution system in which custom pallets of beautiful produce are received from neighboring farmers’ markets.
+Collins has innovated an exclusive distribution system where custom pallets of beautiful produce are received from neighboring farmers’ markets.
 That’s a story worth sharing with customers.

-The King Retail Systems design for Fresh St. Market in Vancouver features three-dimensional, sculptural signage with colorful mid-century flair.
+The King Retail Solutions design for Fresh St. Market in Vancouver features three-dimensional, sculptural signage with colorful mid-century flair.
 A line of green wheelbarrows suspended from the ceiling act as frames for freestanding letters that spell out, “Welcome to our GARDEN in the city.”
 The produce department design tells a vivid, upbeat “freshness” story and delivers an immersive shopping adventure.

 4. Upgrade lighting for a natural look.